eZmaxinc/eZmax-SDK-go/docs/EzsignfoldersignerassociationRequest.md

 NewEzsignfoldersignerassociationRequestWithDefaults instantiates a new EzsignfoldersignerassociationRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiEzsignfoldersignerassociationID

+`func (o *EzsignfoldersignerassociationRequest) GetPkiEzsignfoldersignerassociationID() int32`

+GetPkiEzsignfoldersignerassociationID returns the PkiEzsignfoldersignerassociationID field if non-nil, zero value otherwise.

+### GetPkiEzsignfoldersignerassociationIDOk

+`func (o *EzsignfoldersignerassociationRequest) GetPkiEzsignfoldersignerassociationIDOk() (*int32, bool)`

+GetPkiEzsignfoldersignerassociationIDOk returns a tuple with the PkiEzsignfoldersignerassociationID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiEzsignfoldersignerassociationID

+`func (o *EzsignfoldersignerassociationRequest) SetPkiEzsignfoldersignerassociationID(v int32)`

+SetPkiEzsignfoldersignerassociationID sets PkiEzsignfoldersignerassociationID field to given value.

+### HasPkiEzsignfoldersignerassociationID

+`func (o *EzsignfoldersignerassociationRequest) HasPkiEzsignfoldersignerassociationID() bool`

+HasPkiEzsignfoldersignerassociationID returns a boolean if a field has been set.

 ### GetFkiUserID